-The Council produces a number of documents and policies which are attached as appendices to this Induction Guide.
-Council policies and documents may also be accessed on the Council's website www.stcleerparishcouncil.gov.uk
+The Council produces a number of documents and policies which can be found at www.stcleerparishcouncil.gov.uk

-- Standing Orders
+- 1 Standing Orders

 - 2 Financial Regulations

 - 3 Complaints Procedure

 - 4 Council Policies

 - 5 Code of Conduct

 - a.
 Council's Code of Conduct

 - b.
 Register of Interests form

 - c.
 Member Guide and Dispensation Guide

 - 6 Other Information

 - a.
 Copies of past minutes with associated reports

 - b.
-Budget and accounts (past and current year)
+Budget and accounts

 - 7 Useful Contacts

 - a.
 Members of the Council

 - b.
 Outside bodies

 - 8 Calendar of meetings

-- 9 NALC/SLCC Guides Register your account at NALC.gov.uk to access a number of useful guides including :
+- 9 NALC/SLCC Guides (information correct at the time of publication)

 - a.
-The Good Councillor's Guide
+The Good Councillor's Guide 2018

 - b.
-The Good Councillor's Guide to Finance and Transparency
+The Good Councillor's Guide to Finance and Transparency 2018

 - c.
-The Good Councillor's Guide to Employment
+Being a Good Employer 2023

 - d.
-Governance and Accountability Practitioners' Guide (guidance on accounts and audit)
+JPAG Governance and Accountability Practitioners' Guide